particle-iot/docs/src/content/guide/tools-and-features/device-os.md

-Application firmware that is written in the [Web](https://build.particle.io) or [Desktop](https://www.particle.io/products/development-tools/particle-desktop-ide) IDEs are _compiled against_ a specific version of Device OS before being sent to a device to run.
+Application firmware that is written in the [Web](https://build.particle.io) or [Desktop](https://www.particle.io/products/development-tools/particle-desktop-ide) IDEs are _compiled against_ a specific version of Device OS system firmware before being sent to a device to run.
 That is, the Device OS acts as a translator - taking the human-readable code you write and translating into a binary that the device is able to run.

 This creates a dependency that must be carefully managed.
-Application firmware can only run on a device with the same or newer system firmware version than the Device OS used to compile it.
+Application firmware can only run on a device with the same or newer Device OS version used to compile it.
 This is because the application firmware may be using new functionality that was not available in an older version of Device OS.
-Allowing a new application to run with older Device OS might lead to a crash.
+Allowing a new application to run with an older Device OS version might lead to a crash.

 For example, imagine a new firmware primitive was introduced in Device OS version `1.0.0`, `Particle.travelInTime()`.
 As an aspiring time traveler, you quickly add the new feature to your firmware logic and send the code off to be compiled and flashed to your Electron.

-However, the Electron on your desk is running Device OS `0.9.0`, a version that predates the time travel functionality.
+However, the Electron on your desk is running Device OS version `0.9.0`, a version that predates the time travel functionality.
 Instructing the device to use the new firmware method in application firmware before it understands how to do so will of course not work.
 You can see how application firmware _depends on_ a compatible version of Device OS.

 So what happens in these cases?

 ### Safe Mode
-When booting up, the Particle device will check dependencies between the application and the Device OS.
+When booting up, the Particle device will check dependencies between the application firmware and the Device OS version.
 In the case of an incompatibility between the two, the device will automatically enter into [_safe mode_](/guide/getting-started/modes/#safe-mode) (breathing magenta).

 Safe mode allows the device to connect to the Particle cloud, but does not run application firmware.
 There are many uses for safe mode, but is particularly relevant when a device receives application firmware compiled against a newer version of Device OS than it currently is running.
 In this case, safe mode prevents the device from running the incompatible application firmware that will cause it to hard fault.

 ### Safe Mode Healer
-_Safe mode healer_ takes things one step further, automatically resolving Device OS incompatibilities when a device enters safe mode.
+_Safe mode healer_ takes things one step further, automatically resolving firmware incompatibilities when a device enters safe mode.
 Because a device in safe mode still has network connectivity, it is able to send an event to the Particle Device Cloud notifying it of the firmware mismatch.

-From this event, the Particle Device Cloud determines the cause of the incompatibility and delivers to the device new Device OS over-the-air.
-When this happens, you'll see the device rapidly blinking magenta as it receives packets containing the new Device OS.
+From this event, the Particle Device Cloud determines the cause of the incompatibility and delivers to the device a new version of Device OS over-the-air.
+When this happens, you'll see the device rapidly blinking magenta as it receives packets containing the new Device OS version.
 When complete, the device will have what it needs to successfully run the application that was previously flashed.

 The combination of safe mode and safe mode healer provides you confidence when flashing new application firmwares to devices.